 Just as Ralph Schomp before her, Lisa’s fellow dealers in Colorado honor her with the Colorado “Time Quality Dealer of the Year” award and she places in the top five for the national award.
 As one of the pioneer women in the automobile business, she proves she has the innovative spirit and drive to be a success … and open the doors to women entering the industry in every capacity.

-Groundbreaking is held for two spacious new dealerships – one for Honda and one for MINI – on the Highlands Ranch property.
+Groundbreaking is held for two spacious new dealerships – one for Honda and one for MINI – on our Highlands Ranch property.
 The site is convenient for customers from all over the Front Range to reach via Santa Fe or C-470.
-And the facilities will be the most modern with outstanding customer amenities.
-They’ll be new facilities but the Schomp emphasis on customer satisfaction will be the same.
+Construction continues throughout 2015 as employees and passersby enjoy watching two of the most innovative dealerships in the country come to life.